MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 Compile-time options
 --------------------

-As with all MITgcm packages, GMREDI can be turned on or off at compile time (see :numref:`building_code`)
+:filelink:`gmredi <pkg/gmredi>` can be turned on or off at compile time (see :numref:`building_code`)

 - using the ``packages.conf`` file by adding ``gmredi`` to it